Legorobotdude/NeuralNexus/README.md

 - **Local LLM Management**: Download, manage, and run various LLM models locally
 - **Seamless Chat Interface**: Interact with your local models through a modern chat UI
+- **Smart Memory Management**: Auto-unload models when not in use to save system resources
+- **Real-time Status Updates**: See the actual load status of your models with accurate indicators
+- **Preload Capability**: Load models before chatting with a single click
 - **Advanced Model Configuration**: Control temperature, context length, GPU, and CPU thread settings
-- **Cyberpunk UI**: Enjoy a visually appealing dark-themed interface
+- **Cyberpunk UI**: Enjoy a visually appealing dark-themed interface with neon accents

 ## 📋 Requirements